danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ## Conclusion

-The goal of this article was to provide a first look at using curl for testing API requests.
+The goal of this article was to provide an initial look at using curl for testing API requests.
 There is much more to learn about this topic.
-Please see the [additional resources](#additional-resources) below for some useful links and a small list of free APIs that are useful for testing.
+Please see the [additional resources](#additional-resources) below for a few curl links and a small list of free APIs that are useful for testing.

 ## Additional resources